yoavfreund/BeakedWhaleClassification/README.md

    **[Data_Processing_Whales.ipynb](https://github.com/yoavfreund/BeakedWhaleClassification/blob/master/DSE230_version/Data_Processing_Whales.ipynb)**: includes a detailed description of echo-location clicks data fields, and some sample plots of waveforms and spectra for both species. **Two species generate different waveforms.** **peak2peak** measures the difference between the max and the min of the wave form. **Spectra** is computed from the waveform using FFT.
 Applying PCA on spectra, the top 5 eigenvectors explain ~85% variances.
 Still, Overlaps exist on the projection of top eigenvectors of two species.
 It is not clear how eigenvectors of spectra can be used to distinguish two species.

-   >  Q: What could be the interpretation of eigenvectors?

    **[XGBoost_Whales.ipynb](https://github.com/yoavfreund/BeakedWhaleClassification/blob/master/DSE230_version/XGBoost_Whales.ipynb)**: compares the feature's relative importance among first 10 eigen vectors, rmse and peak2peak of spectra, by fitting into an XGBModel.
 The **first 2-3 eigenvectors** turn out to be the most important, usually assigned at least ~20% more weights.

-   > Q: How well is XGBModel fitted onto this classification task?
-What is its accuracy?

    **[Training and Feature Extraction with Reassigned Labels - ICI Mode, Peak2Peak, RMSE, Eigen.ipynb](https://github.com/GrEedWish/BeakedWhaleClassification/blob/label_based_on_majority_vote/Training%20and%20Feature%20Extraction%20with%20Reassigned%20Labels%20-%20ICI%20Mode%2C%20Peak2Peak%2C%20RMSE%2C%20Eigen.ipynb)**: introduces **Interclick Interval(ICI)**, the time difference between two clicks within a given bout. **Two species have obvious differences on the overall distribution of ICI**. **Mode** of ICI has more distinguishable distribution than the median of ICI between two species.